dogriffiths/jsoncompress/README.md

         "}\n";
     byte[] compressedBytes = compressor.compressJson(s);

-To expand the data, just called the `expandJson` method:
+To expand the data, just call the `expandJson` method:

     String expanded = compressor.expandJson(compressedBytes);

 # Description

 For very small strings, normal compression algorithms start to fail.
-Strings shorter than 150-200 bytes might have actually increase in size if run through GZip or Zip compression.
+Strings shorter than 150-200 bytes might actually increase in size if run through GZip or Zip compression.

 `JsonCompress` was created to increase the amount of data that could be stored on NFC tags.
 NFC storage is so small that traditional compression methods can't be used effectively.